theborakompanioni/azure-docs.de-de/articles/iot-suite/iot-suite-connecting-devices.md

     #include "azure_c_shared_utility/platform.h"
     ```

-2. Fügen Sie die folgenden Variablendeklarationen nach den `#include`-Anweisungen hinzu.
-Ersetzen Sie die Platzhalterwerte [Device Id] und [Device Key] durch die Gerätewerte aus dem Dashboard der Remoteüberwachungslösung.
-Verwenden Sie den IoT Hub-Hostnamen aus dem Dashboard, um [IoTHub Name] zu ersetzen.
-Beispiel: Wenn der IoT Hub-Hostname **contoso.azure-devices.net** lautet, ersetzen Sie [IoTHub Name] durch **contoso**:
+2. Add the following variable declarations after the `#include` statements.
+Replace the placeholder values [Device Id] and [Device Key] with values for your device from the remote monitoring solution dashboard.
+Use the IoT Hub Hostname from the dashboard to replace [IoTHub Name].
+For example, if your IoT Hub Hostname is **contoso.azure-devices.net**, replace [IoTHub Name] with **contoso**:

     ```
     static const char* deviceId = "[Device Id]";